rokka-io/rokka-kirby-plugin/README.md

 ## WARNING

-This is still alpha software.
+This is still beta software.
 We  use this for our [Liip](https://liip.ch/) company webpage, so it's somehow battle tested.
 But there's still room for improvements and some behind the scene code will change, the kirby API will stay stable, hopefully.
 And input is always welcome.